liuha/PHP-Dijkstras-Port-Mapping/README.md

 </VirtualHost>
 ```
 ### Microsoft Internet Information Services (IIS)
--Open notepad as administrator user
+- Open notepad as administrator user
--Add an entry to your hosts (file) like – “127.0.0.2 portmap.localhost.com” [one host in each line].
+- Add an entry to your hosts (file) like – “127.0.0.2 portmap.localhost.com” [one host in each line].
 The hosts file is typically located at C:\WINDOWS\system32\drivers\etc\hosts
--Now save the hosts file and close
+- Now save the hosts file and close
--Last create an entry in your IIS by following http://support.microsoft.com/kb/816576 with the above host name, i.e. portmap.localhost.com.
+- Last create an entry in your IIS by following http://support.microsoft.com/kb/816576 with the above host name, i.e. portmap.localhost.com.
 Set the physical path to point to port_map_php\public directory

 MySQL Database
 ------------